Get all form's elements in JavaScript

 Array.from(form.elements) // (8) [fieldset, input#name, fieldset, input#email, fieldset, input#newsletter, fieldset, button]

-Get only inputs
+Get only specific fields

 If you want to get only input